gummyworm/monster/docs/debug-info.md

 If the file changes during assembly, e.g. when a `.INC` directive is encountered, a new BLOCK is created.

-In the assembler, the two psuedo-ops that force the creation of a block are:
+In the assembler, the psuedo-ops that force the creation of a block are:
   - including a file (`.INC`)
   - setting the address (`.ORG`)
+  - creating/activating a SEGMENT (`.SEG`, `.SEGZP`)

 ### LINE PROGRAM
 The line program facilitates compact mapping of line numbers to addresses.
-It is a state machine with the following state:
+It is a state machine with the following variables:
  - line number
  - address (or program counter)